2025 Storm Events in Austin

 Inspections occur during or after installation to verify code compliance covering decking thickness and condition, proper underlayment installation, adequate ventilation, and correct nailing patterns for wind resistance.
 Some projects require additional permits, particularly when installing metal roofing or making structural modifications to accommodate heavier materials like tile.

 Skipping permits creates serious problems.
 Unpermitted work can derail home sales, result in denied insurance claims, void manufacturer warranties, and create legal liability if problems emerge later.
-The modest permit cost provides significant protection for what represents one of your largest home maintenance investments.
+The permit process provides significant protection for what represents one of your largest home maintenance investments.
+Surrounding cities including Round Rock, Georgetown, and Cedar Park maintain similar permit requirements.

 Choosing a roofing contractor in Austin

 Verify that any contractor you consider carries current general liability insurance and workers' compensation coverage, protecting both your property and the workers on your roof.
 Confirm they maintain a local business address and have operated in the Austin market for several years.
+Texas does not require a state roofing license, but the Roofing Contractors Association of Texas offers voluntary RCAT certification that requires passing exams and maintaining insurance coverage.
 Manufacturer certifications like GAF MasterElite or Owens Corning Platinum Preferred indicate contractors have met rigorous training and quality standards.

 Top Austin contractors like RoofCrafters, with over 40 years serving the area as a BBB A+ Accredited and GAF MasterElite contractor, or Clear Choice Roofing, an Owens Corning Platinum Preferred contractor with over 1,000 positive reviews, demonstrate the credentials and reputation to seek.
 Local contractors like Ja-Mar Roofing and Wilson Roofing bring deep knowledge of Austin's architectural diversity and climate challenges.